JanHerca/urantiapedia/output/wikijs/en/help/github.md

 ## GitHub workflow

-The process for a “Chief Editor” will be as follows:
+The process for a “Editor-in-Chief” will be as follows:
 1. Creates a *fork* (a copy in its own account) of *Urantiapedia* projects on GitHub:
   - https://github.com/JanHerca/urantiapedia
   - https://github.com/JanHerca/urantiapedia-backup